-Our students tell us that one of the benefits of our common Year One modular course is that you learn topics that are wide-ranging and often lead to new interests.
-So if you are not sure that you have chosen the right degree scheme when you join us then you are sure to have a much better idea at the end of our common Year One.
-You then have the opportunity to change your degree scheme according to your interests and career aspirations, so you are not committed to your initial choice.
+Our common Year One modular course gives a broad grounding in the Biosciences, the interdisciplinary nature of this integrated course allows students to explore their interests without committing to a degree scheme until the end of the first year.
+The benefit of our common Year One modular course is that if you are not sure that you have chosen the right degree scheme when you join us then you are sure to have a much better idea at the end of our common Year One.
+You then have the opportunity to change to any of our 12 degree schemes according to your interests and career aspirations.

 Following on the common Year One, where you build a robust basic knowledge and skill foundation within the biosciences, Year Two allows strengthening and expanding it with natural progression, and crucially the development of knowledge and skills in a context specific to your chosen degree programme.
 You enrol on modules, which are core to your degree programme, and on optional modules relevant to your degree.
 You are given extensive academic advice and support in your choice by personal tutors, degree, module and Year coordinators.